Professional JS: Features You Need to Know

 [00:04:46]

-So I start to raise.
+So I start to race.
 Let's grab the data from the cache or from a local file and from the network.
 Wherever it comes first is the one I'm going to use.
-So for that, you create two promises, and then, so here I can create an array of true promises, like get from database and also fetch.
+So for that, you create two promises, and then, so here I can create an array of two promises, like get from database and also fetch.

 [00:05:10]